Long Island Child Injury Lawyer

 When a child under 18 years is involved in a negligence lawsuit, there are several important differences from a case involving an adult.
 These special rules are designed to protect minors and make sure they are being treated fairly and with their best interests in mind.

-If the two parties involved agree to settle the case, there are also strict rules that were created to ensure all decisions are made with the child’s best interests in mind.
-Unlike cases involving adults, if a settlement is reached out of court, the terms of that settlement must be approved by the judge.
-An individual or their Long Island child injury lawyer cannot finalize the settlement without the judge’s approval.
+If the parties involved agree to settle the case, there are also strict rules that were created to ensure all decisions are made with the child’s best interests in mind.
+Unlike cases involving adults, if a settlement is reached out of court, the terms of that settlement must be approved by a judge.
+An individual or their child’s injury lawyer in Long Island cannot finalize the settlement without the judge’s approval.
 This is to protect minors and make sure they are being treated fairly and with their best interests in mind.

 What will happen is once you have received a settlement offer that is acceptable to you, your child injury attorney will prepare a series of papers, called the infant’s compromise order, which details for the judge what the settlement proposal is, why it’s appropriate, and why it is in the best interest of the child.
 Each document in the order must be signed off by the parent or guardian.